gsoft-inc/wl-squide/docs/guides/add-authentication.md

         children: [
             {
                 // The root error boundary is a named route to be able to nest
-                // the loging / logout page under it with the "parentName" optioné
+                // the loging / logout page under it with the "parentName" option.
                 $name: "root-error-boundary",
                 errorElement: <RootErrorBoundary />,
                 children: [